 The EMotion is scheduled to enter production sometime in 2019, though it's unclear where the car will be built.
 Customers can place an order for the car now with $2,000 toward the starting price of $129,900.

-If the EMotion doesn't sound ambitious enough, Mr. Fisker also dropped another piece of information.
-He says his company is also working on a $34,000 version of the EMotion that will surface sometime in 2020.
+And if the EMotion doesn't sound ambitious enough, Fisker also dropped another piece of information.
+He says his company is also working on a $34,000 electric car that will surface sometime in 2020.